CBD Oil Storage 101: How to Store CBD Oil Like a Total Pro

 Therefore, because CBD oil contains plenty of organic molecules, UV light degrades them.
 This degradation causes the potency of your oil to decrease over time.
 I recommend storing it in a cool, dark place — preferably a large cupboard, fridge, or under the stairs.
 Again, just make sure it doesn’t have any UV light beaming down on it.

 Manufacturers often produce CBD oil using amber glass, which helps prevent sunlight absorption.
 A small number of manufacturers also use ultraviolet glass.
 This type of glass is more effective but costly.
-For additional protection, I suggest wrapping your bottle in aluminum foil.
+For additional protection, I suggest always keeping your bottle in a secondary packaging such as a paper tube.
 It’s the only material on earth that can effectively reflect UV rays.

 - Sunlight is the enemy of CBD oil